Otterrr/Michelle-s-Treats/README.md

 c) Another issue I had at small sizes (mobile) was that my content was not centered, even though it had the correct classes and was centered when in desktop and tablet mode.
 I found out that this was an issue with the page not being large enough to fit the content, so it was slowly shifting it to the right to compensate.
 I fixed this issue by adding a margin of 5px / 10px /15px to the right side of my content when appropriate to keep it centered.

 4. GALLERY
-I wanted a 4column gallery with 12 images spread evenly.
+I wanted a 4 column gallery with 12 images spread evenly.
 To do this I followed the "Love Running" gallery tutorial.
 I added my margins and column gaps and it was all great.
 However, when I went to reduce the gallery to a 2 column page for tablet users, the images were uneven, with 7 images in the first column and 5 in the second.
 This made ZERO sense to me and most of the internet as I could not find a solution.
 At one point I even considered making it a 3 column spread as this worked perfectly.
 After a long while of searching I went back into my 4 column mode and realised that one of my images was not the same height as the rest.
 This was causing the column to be 2-3px larger and not fitting all the images in.
 To fix this I took all my images into paint and rescaled them to have the EXACT height and width of each other and this fixed the issue!

 5. CONTACT
 Similar layout to the HOME page so no issues there.
 I did have an issue with laying out my image and text adjacent to each other.
 I found a solution to this by giving it two characteristics of display: block and float: left.
 This put my image and text next to each other instead of on top.